stats-learning-fall2019/final-project/docs/homework3.md

 The diversity of the variables in this data set lends itself to a variety of research directions, and supports the creation of numerous regression and categorical models.

-Specific research questions are discussed in the next section, along with the principal investigator assigned to each question.
-Proposed solutions and methods of evaluation will differ depending on the nature of each question, and will be discussed individually in the context of each research topic.

 ## II.
 Research Questions and Proposed Approaches with Individual Assignments
+Each sub-section below identifies the agenda and responsibilties of each data scientist.
+Each data scientist is expected to take ownership of their agenda, including implementation of solutions, final write-up, and presentation.
+Sean Kugele will serve as team lead, facilitating group collaboration and assisting in the resolution of any impediments that jeapordize the fulfillment of the research goals outlined below.

-### James Willson
+### James Willson (Data Scientist)
 1.
 2.

-### Kun Li
+### Kun Li (Data Scientist)
 1.
 2.

-### Sean Kugele
+### Sean Kugele (Data Scientist, Team Lead)
 Goal 1: Predict the group responsible for perpetrating a terrorist attack.

 Goal 2: Estimate the probability of an attack based on temporal and geo-spatial variables.